 - Assuring your confidentiality: Your visits to the University Health Service are confidential, which means we will not share information about your visit with others, including your parents, unless you give your permission.
 Parents often call to ask about the care their student is receiving.
-Students can choose to give permission or not.
-If we have a student's permission, we can share information about the care and treatment for that specific illness.
-If we do not have a student's permission, we can speak with parents about our normal operation and procedures for that type of illness without disclosing information about the care you are receiving.
+You can choose to give permission or not.
+If we have your permission, we can share information about the care and treatment for that specific illness.
+If we do not have your permission, we can share information about our normal operation and procedures for that type of illness without disclosing information about the care you are receiving.
 There are two exceptions to this policy.
-If your condition is serious and you are unable to assume responsibility for informing others, we will share information with others as necessary.
+If your condition is life-threatening and you are unable to assume responsibility for informing others, we will share information with others as necessary.
 The other exception is for students under age 18.
-If you are under age 18, we are required by law to notify parents and obtain consent before providing treatment.
+If you are under age 18, we are required by law to contact your parents to obtain consent before providing treatment.

 - Purchasing medications: We have over-the-counter medications and antibiotics that might be prescribed for an illness.
 Students who are seen at UHS can purchase their medications at our office.
-We bill the charge to the student's tuition billing statement.
-If the student is enrolled in the UR Student Health Insurance Plan, we will submit the charge directly to the insurance plan for the student.
-Students with a prescription card may prefer to go to a local pharmacy to fill their prescription.
+We bill the charge to the your tuition billing statement.
+If you are enrolled in the UR Student Health Insurance Plan, we will submit the charge directly to the insurance plan for you.
+If you have a prescription card, you may prefer to go to a local pharmacy to fill your prescription.
 Our providers can write a prescription for this purpose.
 CVS and the Strong Memorial Hospital Employee Pharmacy are located within walking distance.
-Students can also use the UR shuttle bus to get to these pharmacies.
+You can also use the UR shuttle bus to go to these pharmacies.
 Please remember that antibiotics are not appropriate for viral illnesses (e.g., mono, flu).